SiobhanPowell/speech/README.md

 ## Interactive Application

-To run the interactive application:
+To run the interactive application locally:
+0. Make sure you have a working version of Python 3 (this code was tested with Python 3.7.4).
+1. Navigate to this folder in your terminal.
-1. Download the data folder from: https://s3.us-west-1.amazonaws.com/speech.data/Original16.zip.
+2. Download the data folder from: https://s3.us-west-1.amazonaws.com/speech.data/Original16.zip.
 Store it in a subfolder called `Data`.
-2. Navigate to this folder in your terminal.
-3. In a new virtual environment, run `python requirements.txt`.
+3. In a new virtual environment, run `pip install -r requirements.txt`.
+You can also run with the packages in your main system, but the `requirements.txt` file lists versions which we know will work with together in this code.
 4. Run `flask run`.
 5. Go to `localhost:5000` in your browser.
 6. Play with the model and run your own scenarios!